 HIS 120 Europe and the Modern World, 1815 to the Present.
 3-4 cr.
-A general survey of the political, economic, social and cultural history of modern Western civilization.
-55.
+A general survey of the political, economic, social and cultural history of modem Western civilization.
+SS.

 HIS 121 Modern Asia.
 3 cr.
 A study of the political, social and economic developments of contemporary Asia, focusing on the rise of nationalism, and emphasizing the twentieth century development of China.
 SS.